ScottSchaen/excel-vba-macros/README.md

 ```

 ## #N/A Check
 Don’t be the guy or gal that sends out spreadsheets with `#N/A` all over it.
 Use this macro to highlight all of these in your current tab.
 You can prevent `#N/A` by wrapping your formula in an `iferror(your_formula,value_if_error)`.
+After running it, you can look at the status bar (bottom right) to see how many cells/#NAs are selected.

 ```bas
 On Error GoTo err